 What is a fixed interest rate?

-Fixed rate student loans keep a constant interest rate: a loan issued with a fixed rate of 3.5% will maintain that interest rate, even years later.
+Fixed rate student loans keep a constant interest rate.
+A loan issued with a fixed rate of 3.5% will maintain that annual percentage rate for the life of the loan.

 What are the pros and cons of each?

-The primary benefit of a fixed interest rate is that your payment amount won't change.
+The primary benefit of a fixed rate loan is that your payment amount won't change.
 For most people, a fixed interest rate is preferred.
 It's easier to budget, and there are no surprises.
-A variable interest rate is a benefit if the rate is lower and you’re planning on paying off the loan in a year or less.
+A variable rate loan is beneficial if the rate is lower and you’re planning on paying off the loan in a year or less.
 In that case, you don’t have to worry too much about interest rate increases, which will add to your monthly payment.

 AnnualCreditReport.com is the only source authorized by federal law to provide free annual credit reports.
-On this site, you can get your credit report for free each year from each of the three major credit reporting agencies - Equifax, Experian and TransUnion.
+On this site, you can get your credit report for free each year from each of the three major credit reporting agencies: Equifax, Experian and TransUnion.
 Once you get your report, spend the time to make sure it is correct.
-If you find anything inaccurate, contact the specific credit reporting bureau to dispute and remove them.
+If you find anything inaccurate, contact the specific credit reporting bureau to dispute and remove the incorrect items.
 A bank will typically require you to have a credit score that is over 650 to refinance student loans.

-You can improve your credit score and your chances of being approved for refinancing your student loans if you pay down the debt on your credit card.
-If you have high balances with high interest rates, consider consolidating those to credit cards with lower-rates.
+You can improve your credit score and your chances of being approved for refinancing your student loans if you pay down the debt on your credit cards.
+If you have high balances with high interest rates, consider transferring them to cards with lower rates.
 Then, work on paying down all of your balances to below 30% of your credit limit.
-When you pay down the debt on your credit card you boost your credit score.
+When you pay down the debt on your credit card, you boost your credit score.

 When you are ready to apply to refinance your student loans, get the following documents in order: